6. User Guide for Data Holders

 Use the Docker image samply/beam-proxy:main for the Beam and configure the following environment variables (those which are in red are compulsory):

-.
+This proxy will handle communications between your node and the central Beam Broker.
+You may include the Focus service in the same docker-compose.yml.
 Focus will dispatch and translate incoming Beam tasks to your local endpoints and return results via the Beam Proxy.

 The variables required are: